alset-isuot/FAST_Django_React_Setup/FAST_Django_React_Setup.md

         unique=True,
     )

-    # A user account must be active to log in, ect.
-    is_active = models.BooleanField(
-        default=False, # might need to turn to True help_text='Designates whether this user should be treated as active.
-Unselect this instead of deleting accounts.', verbose_name='active'
-    )

-    USERNAME_FIELD = 'email'
-    REQUIRED_FIELDS = []
+# notice the absence of a "Password field", because its already built in
+# Django uses the 'username' to identify users by default, but many modern applications use 'email' instead
+    #we're using email as username
+    USERNAME_FIELD = 'email' # email is the data that is authenticating user, this allows us to just send in the email REQUIRED_FIELDS = [] # Email and Password are required by default
 ```

 ### Run Migrations